dylanpieper/ShinySurveyJS/readme.md

 # ShinySurveyJS

-ShinySurveyJS is a flexible and powerful framework that allows you to create, manage, and analyze multiple dynamic surveys within a single Shiny app.
+ShinySurveyJS is a flexible and powerful framework that allows you to create and manage multiple dynamic surveys within a single Shiny app.
 By leveraging the capabilities of both Shiny and JavaScript ([SurveyJS](https://surveyjs.io/)), it provides a user-friendly experience for both survey creators and respondents.

 ## Features